adamwalach/openvpn-web-ui/README.md

 ## Дякую and Kudos to the original author

-Kudos to @adamwalach for development of original [OpenVPN-WEB-UI](https://github.com/adamwalach/openvpn-web-ui) interface of x86 computers which was ported for arm32v7 and arm64V8 with expanded functionality as part of this project.
+Kudos to @adamwalach for development of original [OpenVPN-WEB-UI](https://github.com/adamwalach/openvpn-web-ui) interface which was ported for arm32v7 and arm64V8 with expanded functionality as part of this project.